Lavrans/fritter-backend/README.md

 **Returns**

-- An array of replies to the reply
+- An array of replies to the reply, sorted by date in descending order

 **Throws**